subsquid-labs/graph-node-setup/README.md

  * IPFS
  * `firehose-grpc`, a Firehose implementation that uses Subsquid data
  * Graph node
+ * (If you choose Subsquid Network as a data source) A query gateway Subsquid Network node

-To get it, first clone the repo and install the dependencies:
+To get the environment, first clone the repo and install the dependencies:
 ```bash
 git clone https://github.com/subsquid-labs/graph-node-setup
 cd graph-node-setup